ArtoriasDelAbismo/ruview/README.md

 ```
 Replace `<distro>` with your WSL distro name (`wsl -l` to check) and the path
 with your actual checkout location.

+**If either script fails with `Could not determine WSL2 IP` and a garbled
+hex dump:** this is `wsl.exe`'s UTF-16LE stdout getting mis-decoded by
+PowerShell (mojibake) — it can happen inconsistently depending on console
+codepage/elevation/how the script was invoked.
+Both scripts set
+`$env:WSL_UTF8 = "1"` before calling `wsl hostname -I`, which tells `wsl.exe`
+to emit plain UTF-8 instead and avoids this.
+If you're running an older copy
+of these scripts without that line, re-pull/update them.

 ## 2. Once the firmware is flashed proceed with provisioning